ItzSiden/Compositional-Artificial-Intelligence/README.md

+# Compositional-Artificial-Intelligence
-# 🧠 MSCP — Multi-System Compositional Pipeline
+## 🧠 MSCP — Multi-System Compositional Pipeline

 A **5-Layer local AI system** that runs entirely on CPU with no GPU required.
 It beats cloud AI for private, domain-specific knowledge tasks by combining: